searchspring/snap/packages/snap-controller/README.md

 ```

 ### Find
 After selection(s) have been made, the user will click on a 'Find' button.
-This click event should invoke the `find` method of the Finder controller which will redirect to the specified `url` in the config, along with it's selection data.
+This click event should invoke the `find` method of the Finder controller which will redirect to the specified `url` in the config, along with its selection data.

 ```typescript
 finderController.find();